Code-Institute-Submissions/gjularic-hangman-game/README.md

 - tested random word generation
 - tested user input guess
 - used letters are being added to the list correctly
+- status of the word is being updated correctly every turn

 ## Credits